Rectal Medication Administration

 3. Perform hand hygiene and gather supplies.

-6. Load medication into applicator if applicable, or prepare gloved-finger insertion if not.
+10. Load medication into applicator if applicable, or prepare gloved-finger insertion with water-based lubricant.

 Common Errors